zjayers/spring-core-devops/README.md

-# spring-core-devops with jenkins and artifactory
+# spring-core-devops with jenkins and artifactory!
 This repository contains code related to my Spring Core DevOps course.

 You can learn more about the course [here](http://courses.springframework.guru/courses/spring-core-dev-ops) on my site.